Research: Resistance Training to Failure Leads to Less Muscle Hypertrophy Than Sub-Maximal Training

 Training to failure refers to exhausting skeletal muscle with resistance until you can no longer perform another repetition of the exercise.

 This concept was originally popularized by Arthur Jones – developer of Nautilus exercise equipment and pioneer of the gym machine revolution.

-And when you’re in the gym working hard for those gains, training to failure does makes sense.
-As mentioned in the introduction, “failing” is seen as a badge of honour for those who push themselves to the limit.
+And when you’re in the gym working hard for those gains, training to failure does make sense.
+As mentioned in the introduction, “failing” is seen as a badge of honor for those who push themselves to the limit.
 These trainers are often the most dedicated with strong results to show for it.

 On a personal note, training to failure has been the foundation of my weights program since my late teens.

 But as it turns out there’s mixed evidence to suggest training to failure is superior to other forms of resistance training.
 In many cases research fails to account for changes in training volume – a metric seemingly more robust in its ability to influence muscle adaptation.